Election Stakes Are 'Extremely High' Say Transgender Activists

 “This gender debate is a debate in which women haven’t even had a seat at the table, and we feel like we need a fair representation,” she told Breitbart News on October 25.

-For example, the Reuters article did not include any quotes from the wide variety of people striving to preserve biology-based laws. biology-beats-gender groups, she said.
-“I don’t expect them to [include non-transgender views, but] I’d like them to,” she said, adding that “this debate has nothing to do with being anti-transgender — this is about being pro-women.”
+For example, the Reuters article did not include any quotes from the wide variety of people striving to preserve biology-based laws.
+“I don’t expect them to [include non-transgender views, but] I’d like them to,” she said, adding “this debate has nothing to do with being anti-transgender — this is about being pro-women.”

 “It is crucial that the current administration is enforcing Title IX [sexual equality law] as it should be, on the basis of sex,” not gender, she said.